 As states deregulate their electricity markets, different alternative electricity providers compete against one another to win the interest of potential customers which can be homeowners or business owners.
 Typically the electricity providers attract the interest of potential customers by offering a lower electricity supply rate than their current utility.

 Customers must always remember that the rate is not the only item to focus on when choosing an alternative electricity provider.
 When comparing the different contracts, make sure to pay attention to the following:

-- Change in rate.
-Contracts can be fixed, variable, or somewhere in between.
+- Change in electricity rate.
+When comparing electricity prices, contracts can be fixed, variable, or somewhere in between.
 A fixed contract charges you the same rate for electricity across its whole duration.
 If the rate is variable, that means it changes from month to month along with the market.

 - Signup bonuses.
-Many electricity providers offer extra incentives when signing a new agreement.
+Some electricity providers offer extra incentives when signing a new agreement.
 Consider how this bonus figures in relative to the rest of the contract.